Brief Overview here

--In the 1960s they discovered chemicals and electricity in the brain.
+In the 1960s Scientists discovered chemicals and electricity in the brain.
 Each of those areas took off and treatment was discovered.
+We are working with the electricity in the brain.
 If you are already on medication, continuing taking it while training.
-Work closely with your doctor on medication management and let him or her know that you are training.
+Work closely with your doctor on medication management and let them know that you are training.
 I am happy to communicate with your doctor if need be.
 Some people find that they can completely come off their medication or lower their dosage once the brain is well-regulated.
 Unlike medicine, once treatment ends, the results stick and the brain does not go back to where it was before.

 Is there a way to measure results?